Career Definition of a Mine Manager

 Career Outlook and Salary

 The U.S. Bureau of Labor Statistics (BLS) provides general data for the broad occupational group 'managers, all other', which encompasses mine managers.
-The BLS expects 'managers, all other' to see an 8% job growth rate during the ten-year period starting in 2016.
-According to Salary.com, mine managers earned a strong median annual salary of $127,885 as of 2018.
+The BLS expects 'managers, all other' to see a 6% job growth rate during the ten-year period starting in 2018.
+According to Salary.com, mine managers earned a strong median annual salary of $134,009 as of 2020.

 Other careers that involve mining or evaluating and accessing natural resources may also appeal to those considering a future as a mine manager.
 Use the links here to learn more about what petroleum technicians, mining engineers and geologists do.